Year 7

 Year 7 is an educational year group in schools in many countries including England, Wales, Australia and New Zealand.
-It is the seventh full year (or eighth in Australia) of compulsory education and is roughly equivalent to grade 6 in the United States and Canada (or to grade 7 for the Australian Year 7).
+It is the seventh full year (or eighth in Australia and England) of compulsory education and is roughly equivalent to grade 6 in the United States and Canada (or to grade 7 for the Australian Year 7).
+Children in this year are between 11 and 12.